loveencounterflow/coffeenode-mojikura/README.md

 stated that: "This simple idea [i.e. the Semantic Web] ... remains largely unrealized."'

-As i experienced it at the time, being 'semantic' somehow included to produce a lot of deeply nested XML<sup>6</sup> with lots and lots of strings-that-look-like-but-are-not-real-URLs.
-Somehow, back then many people seem to have thought that if you just nest those pointy brackets deep enough and use URLish `words://separated/by/slashes`, then 'meaning' would at some point in time just jump out of the box—a veritable *deus ex machina* cargo cult, the URL being its tin god.<sup>7</sup> The Millenium hype!<sup>8</sup>
+As i experienced it at the time, being 'semantic' for some reason entailed to produce lots of deeply nested XML<sup>6</sup> tags with lots and lots of strings-that-look-like-but-are-not-real-URLs.
+Somehow, back then many people seem to have thought that if you just nest those pointy brackets deep enough and use URLish `words://separated/by/slashes`, then 'meaning' would at some point in time just jump out of the box—a veritable *deus ex machina* cargo cult, the URL being its tin god.<sup>7</sup> The Millenium hype!

 > <sup>6</sup>) few recent software technologies have managed to produce more hot air only to get largely
 > dumped on the wayside than XML

 > <sup>7</sup>) URLs are a terriffic invention—relatively short, ideally memorable strings that have
 > gained a global and unique interpretation–but so are ISBNs and EANs, and jotting down 2013-09-22.
 Is that
-> more 'semantic' than it used to be just because more people and more equipment agrees on the interpretation
+> more 'semantic' than it used to be just because more people and more equipment agree on the interpretation
-> of these writing marks?—I would doubt that.
+> of these writing marks?—I doubt that.